-Be amazed by the accuracy of the reliefs and look at the statues
+Be amazed by the accuracy of the reliefs and observe the statues

 The reliefs on the outer walls of the monument are made of marble blocks.
-These are intended to narrate the wars and victories of the time of Hadrian, Marcus Aurelius, Trajan and Constantine.
-Of course, the main protagonist is the latter emperor.
+These are intended to narrate the wars and victories of the time of Hadrian, Marcus Aurelius, Trajan and Constantine (the main protagonist is the latter emperor).

 Among the most outstanding reliefs are the following:

 - Faces of emperors remodeled to appearances similar to Constantine.

 - Marcus Aurelius giving bread to the poor.